 Personnel Services has decreased due to the retirement of a long-term employee and the reduction of costs from FY 2023-24 that included some overlapping staff time for training of a new employee before the retirement took place.
 That decrease was slightly offset by increased costs for health insurance, and regular employee merit steps.
-Materials and Services increased due to two primary reasons: 1) the direct allocation of computer replacements and Office 365 as explained in the Administrative Program justification, and 2) the implementation of digital document delivery in FY 2023-24 for employee Statements of Earnings will incur annual costs beginning in FY 2024-25.
-Administrative Charges have increased as explained in the Administrative Program explanation.
+Materials and Services costs have decreased compared to the previous year's budget primarily because, during FY 23-24, budget appropriation authority was shifted from Personnel Services to Materials and Services to pay for contracted temporary help.
+Offsetting Materials and Services increases are due to two primary reasons: 1) the direct allocation of computer replacements and Office 365 as explained in the Administrative Program justification, and 2) the implementation of digital document delivery in FY 2023-24 for employee Statements of Earnings will incur annual costs beginning in FY 2024-25.